 Today I spend most of my time creating custom pieces for my customers.
 Many of them write to me telling me their stories.
 They are hard to hear, but between the lines I think so many people are just wanting someone to listen to and understand them.
 One of my favorite things is receiving the special requests for my designs with a twist added.
 I am never bored when I make these necklaces and I am always incredibly honored by the stories shared.
 My aim is always to encourage women to share their stories and heal.
 I heard a quote once that I love so much … and I think you will agree: “When a baby is born, a mother’s instinct is to protect the baby.
 When a baby (or child) dies, a mother’s instinct is to protect its memory.”

 Thank you to both Sherb and Rachelle for sharing their talents.
 I find both their creativity and artistry incredibly inspiring.
 This recipe is for them and for you.
-It’s my twisted Italian version of a most traditional sweet bread.
+It's my twisted Italian version of a most traditional old world Easter bread.
 I think you get the connection.

 Italian Easter Egg Bread is a sweet holiday treat